 - Undo: Removes the last file operation.

 - Redo: Redoes the undo operation.
 This is only available if the last thing you did was an undo.

 - Undo Delete: [unused]

 - Redo Delete: [unused]

 - Cut: Cuts the currently selected item.

 - Copy: Copies the currently selected item.

 - Paste: Pastes (copies) the items in the clipboard to the current location.

 - Delete: [unused]

 - Revert: Reverts to the original state of the current photo.

+- Keyboard Shortcuts: Lets you add or modify the hotkeys for many of Effects' commands.

 - Preferences (Windows): Opens the Preferences dialog.